 6. Granola Bars

-8. Nuts: Assuming no nut allergies are in the house-walnuts and other nuts in their shells can be fun to open.
+8. Nuts: Assuming no nut allergies are in the house-in shell walnuts can be fun to open.

 14. Small containers of hand sanitizer